Skip to main content

 What programs or resources are available that can assist agricultural employers to develop safety measures to protect their employees?

-The U.S. Department of Labor's Occupational Safety & Health Administration (OSHA) Agricultural Operations provides a variety of resources and statistics on the hazards of working in agriculture.
+The U.S. Department of Labor's Occupational Safety & Health Administration (OSHA) Agricultural Operations provides a variety of standards, resources, and statistics on the hazards of working in agriculture.

 The USDA NIFA's Cooperative Extension System is an educational network providing practical, research-based information to agricultural producers, small business owners, youth, consumers, and rural communities nationwide.

-The NIOSH Centers for Agricultural Disease and Injury Research, Education, and Prevention conduct research, education, and prevention projects that support the health and safety of agricultural workers.
+The CDC's NIOSH Centers for Agricultural Safety and Health conduct research, education, and prevention projects that support the health and safety of agricultural workers.
+NIOSH offers the Health Hazard Evaluation program, a free evaluation of potential health hazards in the workplace.
+NIOSH also offers apps for tracking heat, measuring sound levels, and ensuring safe ladder use.

 The National Center for Farmworker Health is a private, not-for-profit organization providing information, training, and technical assistance on agricultural safety and health.